AXI0MH1VE/Deoxys-V2/README.md

 ## 🔬 Zero Entropy Law (C=0)

 The fundamental principle driving AxiomHive is the **Zero Entropy Law**: the contradiction within any system state must equal zero (C=0).
-This is enforced through:
+This delivers:

 1. **Deterministic Initialization**: All random number generators use frozen seeds
 2. **Mathematical Verification**: Every operation is cryptographically verifiable